northmule/without-payment-for-woocommerce/readme.txt

 = 1.2.1 =
 * fix empty cart order
 = 1.2 =
-* Теперь нет проверки валюты магазина
+* Now there is no checking the store's currency
-* У всех созданных заказов статус «В обработке»
+* All created orders have the status "In processing"
 = 1.1 =
-* Добавлены дополнительные опции
+* Added additional options
 = 1.0 =
-* Релиз
+* Release